nolanlawson/css-talk-2022/markdown.md

 ???

 One tool you can use to inspect this is "invalidation tracking" in the Chrome DevTools.
-This is an experimental feature, so use at your own risk!

-Also note that this only really works for Chrome – other browsers have different heuristics and different performance characteristics when it comes to invalidation.
+Note that this only really works for Chrome – other browsers have different heuristics and different performance characteristics when it comes to invalidation.

 ---